What Is the Taxpayer First Act?

 Other Refund Fraud and Identity Theft Measures

-The Taxpayer Act places restraints on who outside the IRS has access to your tax return and information.
-The IRS is no longer permitted to divulge information on your tax return to any local, state, or federal agency, or its contractors, unless that entity has specific measures in place to protect that information.
+The Taxpayer First Act places restraints on who outside the IRS has access to your tax return and information.
+The IRS is no longer permitted to divulge information on your tax return to any local, state, or federal agency, or its contractors, unless that entity has specific measures in place to protect the information.

 Tax law has long prohibited the IRS from sharing your tax information with “other parties” in general, but the agency is permitted to disclose it to select entities, including state tax agencies, law enforcement, and the Social Security Administration.

-The Taxpayer Act of 2019 requires that the IRS issue identity protection identification numbers (PINs) to taxpayers in an effort to combat tax-related identity theft, and to contact taxpayers if the agency has reason to believe that their identities have been infringed upon.
+The Act requires that the IRS issue identity protection identification numbers (PINs) to taxpayers in an effort to combat tax-related identity theft, and to contact taxpayers if the agency has reason to believe that their identities have been infringed upon.
 It must provide identity theft victims with a single point of contact within the IRS for assistance.